isomerpages/nyp-sxd/_about/Our Team.md

   unique set of expertise to the table.
 ---
 #### **Our Team**
 Our team comprises a dynamic mix of designers with diverse backgrounds, each possessing a unique set of skills and expertise.
-Witth professionals specializing in Service Design, Product Design, Spatial Design, Interactive Design, and Business Design, we are able to offer a comprehensive range of skills, abilities, and perspectives to effectively address the complex challenges faced by our partners.
+With professionals specializing in Service Design, Product Design, Spatial Design, Interactive Design, and Business Design, we are able to offer a comprehensive range of skills, abilities, and perspectives to effectively address the complex challenges faced by our partners.

 ---